 Information for Visiting Faculty, Staff & Researchers

-The Office of Student Services also provides visa support for on-campus departments who are bringing international faculty, researchers, staff and other visitors to the Monterey Institute.
+The International Student and Scholar Services (ISSS) office of Middlebury College provides visa support for on-campus departments who are bringing international faculty, researchers, staff and other visitors to the Monterey Institute.
 Like international students coming to the U.S. to study these other entities will also need to obtain a visa and legal status to work or study in the U.S.